 Is the information in the online registration system secure?
 Camp Aldersgate has partnered with Camp Brain, a leader in the camp software industry, to offer online registration for camp.
 The information in the system is accessible only to the camper's family and appropriate Aldersgate staff.

 What about lunch?
 What if my camper is a picky eater?
 We provide lunch for campers each day.
 Our professional chef plans kid-friendly menus like chicken tenders, tacos, and macaroni & cheese.
 However, if your camper does not like the daily hot options, there are alternatives provided.

 Campers have the option of bringing their own lunch if they are worried about the options.
 Please note that campers cannot bring any food or snack item that contains peanuts or tree nuts due to camper allergies.

 My camper is not a strong swimmer.
 Can they still go swimming in the lake?
 Every Monday afternoon we have a waterfront orientation where all campers who are new that week learn the rules for the waterfront and the boating procedures.
 All campers can swim in the shallow end and use canoes with staff.
 Campers who are 11 or older can boat with friends even if they do not take a swim test.
 Campers who want to swim in the raft area must successfully pass a swim test on Monday afternoon.
 Our swim test consists of swimming to the end of the swimming area, treading water for a minute, and swimming back to the shallow end.

 What if my camper needs medication during the camp day?
-Please indicate on your health form that your camper takes medication during the camp day and our nurse will contact you.
+Please indicate on your health form that your camper takes medication during the camp day and our staff will contact you.
 If appropriate, many families change their medication time during the summer so campers can take their medication before or after camp.
 However, we understand this cannot be done for some medications!